tombetthauser/tomblr_blogapp/README.md

 A full-stack portfolio project focused on building a set of features such as user authentication loosely based on the UI, structure and functionality of tumblr, a platform designed to help bots and confused teenagers create a rich ecosystem of confusing content and interactions.

-## less awful than tumblr

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## key features

 The basic features that the initial version of the project will include.